AbdulrhmanAnsary/Programming-by-cpp/README.md

 # Programming by cpp
 Welcome to the "Programming by cpp" repository!
-This repository is a collection of cpp codes where you can find various examples and exercises to learn and improve your cpp coding skills, I will put everything i have learned about cpp in this repository so you will see more scripts here on different topics.
+This repository is a collection of cpp codes where you can find various examples and exercises to learn and improve your cpp coding skills,I will put here some of the things I learn in cpp. so you will see more scripts here on different topics.
 ## Description
 ### code 1: functionOfStructure.cpp
 Description: The code (`functionOfStructure`) make a "stInfo" structure then it defines a readInfo procedure of type "stInfo", the "readInfo" procedure take one parameter of type "stInfo" buy reference is called "info" and it use the "info" parameter to access the member of "stInfo" structure to order name, age, country and city from the user, In then we have "printInfo" procedure it also take "info" parameter of type "stInfo" to access the structure members and print informations in the console, In the end wo have the main function it count a "info" variable of type "stInfo" and it call "readInfo" and "printInfo" which are used the variable "info".